zyg1213/bnp-step_Yildiz/README.md

 ## Usage

-Requirements

 Run from Jupyter Notebook or from GUI (NYI)

-Developed in environment...
+BNP-Step was developed in Python 3.11 using numpy, scipy, pickle, matplotlib, and pandas.

-## Comparing to BIC Method
+## Comparisons to other methods

 Also includes implementation of KV method and helper utilities to aid comparison to iHMM